lifelonglearner127/tms-backend/README.md

 5. Explanation
 Django Channels is used for providing socket.
 Although ASGI server - daphne is able to handle websocket and http requests, I use WSGI server for http requests and ASGI server for handling only web sockets.
 Check the `deploy` folder

+## About Project
+### asgimqtt.py
+asgimqtt.py is a MQTT interface from ASGI.
+It connects to G7 MQTT Server and receives real-time vehicle positioning data published by G7.

+- `Functionalities`:
+  - Send vehicle positioning data to Django Channel Layres
+  - Monitor the entry enter & exit by calculating longitude and latitude between vehicle and stations
+  - At first, I tried to query station position data from db when mqtt client receive poition data.
+But G7 server publish the data every seconds(of course, it can be adjusted on our side).
+Querying db every second was redundant and useless.
+So in order to improve the performance, I load station position data into our variables at the first beginning of the process startup or when the station data are updated.

+- `Why I don't use Redis?`
+  - This is because redis is `key-value` in-memory database, (de)serializing the station data might be time-consuming.
+When we have large data, (de)serializing might be longer than db query time.

+> `TODO`: Try to import arguments from .env file